-Bachelor of Music (BMus) majors must attend at least 14 recitals per semester and Bachelor of Arts (BA) majors must attend at least 10 recitals per semester.
+Bachelor of Music (BMus) majors must attend at least 14 recitals per semester and Bachelor of Arts (BA) and Bachelor of Science (BS) majors must attend at least 10 recitals per semester.
 It is expected that within these requirements will be all Distinguished Artists performances.
 See the “Types of Recitals and Requirements” section for which performances count for recital credit.

 Any student missing a Distinguished Artists performance must make up the concert by attending a significant off-campus concert (Buffalo Philharmonic or Rochester Philharmonic level).
 The concert requires prior approval by the director.